Why does Hypnotherapy/ Hypnosis work when other methods don't?

 This was first discovered in 1969 when Herbert Krugman ran experimental trials whilst monitoring changes in brainwaves.
 He found that watching TV for less than a minute changed a subjects brainwaves from beta to alpha waves.
 They then reverted to beta waves when the subject read a magazine.

-Subsequent research has demonstrated the same changes in brainwaves whilst watching TV.
 This explains why we can sometimes find ourselves responding to a story in a film as if it were real.

 Basically the process of hypnosis leads us to accept a sad story as real as our active logical thought processes take a back seat.
 In other words when we are watching TV we can find ourselves responding with real emotion because our conscious mind is bypassed and is not stepping in to rationalise what you have seen is just a made up story.